 RACDS has a conjoint arrangement with the Faculty of Dental Surgeons of the Royal College of Surgeons of Edinburgh.
 The conjoint examination MOrth/MRACDS(Orth) is held twice per year - May in Edinburgh and November in Adelaide

 RACDS also has a conjoint arrangement with the College of Dental Surgeons of Hong Kong for Dental Public Health (also known as Community Dentistry).
 The conjoint examination is usually held in January each year.

 How do I apply for a conjoint examination?

-You will first need to subscribe to the RACDS.
-Once you have subscribed, you just need to submit a MSDP03 – Enrolment for Conjoint Membership Examination and indicate on the form which exam you are intending to complete.
+You just need to submit a MSDP03 – Enrolment for Conjoint Membership Examination and indicate on the form which exam you are intending to complete.

 Enrolments for conjoint examinations do not require a separate assessment of eligibility form.

 Who sets the requirements for the examination?

 The respective University or international College will set the requirements and be in charge of the structure of the conjoint examination.

 Do I need to submit case reports to RACDS?

 No. All the examination requirements, including case reports, are set by the respective University or international College.